kubevirt/kubevirt/docs/devel/networking.md

 - `decorateConfig`

 ## Binding Mechanisms
+A binding mechanism can be seen as the translation service between KubeVirt's API and Libvirt's domain xml.
+It also features methods to set up the required networking infrastructure.

+Each interface type has a different binding mechanism, since it will lead to a different libvirt domain xml specification.
+It may also require different networking infrastructure to be created / configured - e.g. a bridge for the `bridge` or `masquerade` `BindMechanism`s.

-A `BindMechanism` in an interface which collects the following methods:
+Code-wise, a `BindMechanism` in an interface which collects the following methods:

 ```golang
 type BindMechanism interface {